malllabiisc/CompGCN/Readme.md

 - Install all the requirements from `requirements.txt.`

-- Execute `sh preprocess.sh` for extracting the dataset.
+- Execute `sh preprocess.sh` for extracting the dataset and setting up the folder hierarchy for experiments.

 - To start training run: